Paul O'Connell (motorsports): 2002

 After selling his Honda Civic Hillclimb car he bought a Delta t79 single seater.
 This single seater had been competing in Ireland since 1980, on racing tracks and in hillclimbs, and had been lying idle for a number of years following the death of its owner.

 Powered by a 2.0 litre Ford SOHC engine, in it he learned how to drive single seaters at Irish Hillclimb venues.
 At his first outing in the car at the Carlow Car Club sprint in Tynagh, he won the event outright.
 Despite still being in college and working, he managed to compete in the national championship every year even though he had very limited funds.

 2006

-Having fitted a Connaught Competition Engines 2.3 litre Ford SOHC engine he won his first ever Championship round in Muine Bheag and again the following week in Clare at the Scalp Hillclimb.
+Having fitted a Connaught Competition Engines 2.3 litre Ford SOHC engine he won his first ever Championship round in Muine Bheag and again the following week in County Clare at the Scalp Hillclimb.
 He finished 3rd overall in the National Championship.